doleron/primefaces-interface-test/test-webapp/README.md

 `mvn jetty:run`

 This command starts a jetty server on port 8080.
-The application can be accessed in the address: http://localhost:8080/primefaces-test-webapp
+To access the application open a browser in the address: http://localhost:8080/primefaces-test-webapp

 # Configuration